AusClimateService/plotting_maps/README.md

 ### Python environment

 This code is designed to work with hh5 analysis3-24.04 virtual environment.
+It should also work on the xp65 virtual environment however this has not been fully tested.

 In your terminal, this may look like: